-U.S. Capitol Grounds Bronze
+Grounds Bronze Hardscapes

 The United States Capitol Grounds is located on a 58-acre park that was landscaped by Frederick Law Olmsted during the period of 1874-1892.
-Olmstead is best known for designing a comprehensive landscape scheme for the Capitol Grounds but he is also accredited for coining the term “hardscape.”
+Olmsted is best known for designing a comprehensive landscape scheme for the Capitol Grounds but he is also credited for coining the term “hardscape.”
 These architectural elements or “hardscapes” include the low walls bordering the walks, lamps, and fountains that you see throughout the grounds.